A list of Great Zombie Novels

 One particular night, channel surfing and unable to sleep, I came across an odd, little black and white movie.
 “They’re coming to get you Barb-ara,” the creepy man in the graveyard called.
 Crazy flesh-eating awesomeness ensued.
 And that was it – I was hooked!

-A run-down of some of the best zombie novels
+A run-down of the best zombie novels

 Over the years I’ve never lost my passion for the horror genre, or zombies, but I’d never read a zombie novel until the mid noughties, when I stumbled across the fab Brain Keene novel, The Rising (which I know is not to everyone’s taste, but I love it, so there!)